IIIA-KO/fbi-agent-game/my-docs/docs/privacy-policy.md

 This Privacy Policy explains how we collect, use, and protect your personal information when you use the FBI Agent Management Game (the "Service").
 We are committed to safeguarding your privacy and ensuring that your personal information is handled responsibly.

+## Cookies

+We use strictly necessary cookies to store your consent preferences.
+These cookies:

+- Are essential for basic site functionality
+- Store your cookie consent state
+- Have a 12-month expiration period
+- Contain no personally identifiable information

 ## Information We Collect

 We may collect the following types of information: